emissary-ingress/emissary/reference/core/tls.md

 metadata:
   name: tls-context-1
 spec:
-  # 'hosts' defines which the hosts for which this TLSContext is relevant.
+  # 'hosts' defines the hosts for which this TLSContext is relevant.
   # It ties into SNI.
 A TLSContext without "hosts" is useful only for
   # originating TLS.
   # type: array of strings